 There have, however, been many times I’ve spent the night with others and have been too embarrassed to roll… Those are generally miserable experiences for me, although as I’ve gotten older I’ve become more aware of what is happening within my body, and better at compensating.
 I experience this need for rhythmic movement as a kind of “nervous anxiety” centered in the base of my spine, so thoroughly stretching those muscles with awareness before getting into bed can really help (plus no one really thinks anything about you stretching before bed).

-I only just thought to go online and look into it, and was surprised at how many articles claim it will not last beyond young childhood.
-But to be clear, most articles seem to label it a “disorder”, and it sounds like some of the descriptions are more violent than rhythmic, many involve head banging or shaking rather than rhythmic rolling, so there may well be various differing issues and manifestations being grouped together here.
+I only just thought to go online and look into it and was surprised at how many articles claim it will not last beyond young childhood.
+But to be clear, most articles seem to label it a “disorder”, and it sounds like some of the descriptions are more violent than rhythmic, many involve head banging or shaking rather than rhythmic rolling, so there may well be various different issues and manifestations being grouped together here.

 Again, for myself, it’s always been simply a matter of gently rolling back and forth for some shorter or longer period of time until the nerves are settled and I’m ready to fall asleep.
 I may well have done it more energetically when I was very young, as children often do everything with way more energy than needed 😉